Why Inference in Large Models Becomes Decomposable After Training: Inference-System Annealing

-In summary, the structural annealing framework proposed in this work follows a unified and transparent principle: \emph{edges are taken as the basic annealing units, statistical significance serves as the decision criterion, and the objective is to elevate effective dependencies implicitly formed during learning from the parameter level to stable structural objects at the system level.}
+In summary, the structural annealing method for artificial neural networks proposed in this work follows a unified and clear underlying logic: \emph{parameters are taken as the objects of annealing, statistical significance serves as the decision criterion, and the objective is to elevate the effective dependency relations implicitly formed during learning from the parameter level to stable structural entities.}

-In simple neural networks with a single layer, single channel, and single operator, each edge corresponds to a scalar parameter.
-Structural annealing can therefore be directly formulated as a Neyman-style significance test based on the parameter initialization distribution.
-This test determines whether a parameter has significantly deviated from the random level associated with ``no structural effect,'' thereby naturally partitioning edges into those confirmed by learning and those that are structurally removable.
+Structural annealing can be constructed directly on the basis of the parameter initialization distribution through a Neyman-style significance test.
+This test determines whether a parameter significantly deviates from the random level corresponding to ``no structural effect,'' thereby naturally partitioning parameters into effective edges confirmed by the learning process and ineffective edges that can be annealed at the structural level.

-However, parameter deviation from the initialization distribution alone is insufficient to characterize the nature of parameter changes.
-To address this limitation, we further introduce a random-walk noise hypothesis, under which parameter variations are normalized and tested for equiprobable, directionless behavior.
-The purpose of this test is not to compare parameter magnitudes, but to distinguish three fundamentally different cases: structural preferences formed by learning, statistically indistinguishable random perturbations, and dependency directions that are systematically suppressed by the learning process.
-As a result, structural annealing is no longer equivalent to numerical pruning, but becomes a statistically grounded procedure for structural extraction.
+However, the mere deviation of parameters from the initialization distribution is insufficient to characterize whether such deviations possess directional structure.
+To address this issue, the present work further introduces the random-walk noise hypothesis, normalizes parameter changes, and tests whether they still behave as equiprobable and directionless random perturbations.
+The purpose of this test is not to compare parameter magnitudes, but rather to distinguish three fundamentally different situations: structural preferences formed by the learning process, random perturbations that are statistically indistinguishable, and dependency directions that have been systematically suppressed during learning.
+Consequently, structural annealing is no longer equivalent to simple numerical pruning, but becomes a structural extraction process based on statistical decision criteria.

-In complex networks with multiple layers, multiple channels, and jointly parameterized operators, a single edge no longer corresponds to a scalar, but to a finite-dimensional parameter sequence.
-Such edges are treated as joint structural objects spanning channels and operators.
-Accordingly, two complementary statistical criteria are introduced: one to determine whether the parameter sequence has participated in the learning process as a whole, and another to assess whether its variation constitutes a stable and directionally consistent structural dependency.